Contact: Shannon Hays, Communications Snohomish County Parks, Recreation & Tourism Shannon.Hays@snoco.org 425-409-7916

-Nationally recognized as an award winner for removing barriers in Parks, Evergreen Morning of Morning of Dreams is a two-hour morning event for children and adults with disabilities or special needs to experience the fun of the Fair in a calmer setting.
-Evergreen Morning of Dreams will be on Wednesday, August 28 from 9:00 to 11:00 a.m.
-Sponsored by Community Transit.
-New this year, no special ticket is needed, general fair admission applies.
-Family Day Gate Special is 4 admission for $30.
-More information HERE.
+Nationally recognized as an award winner for removing barriers in Parks, Evergreen Morning of Dreams is back with an expanded registration of 1,000 participants.
+Morning of Dreams is a two-hour morning event for children and adults with disabilities or special needs to experience the fun of the Fair in a calmer setting.
+Evergreen Morning of Dreams will be on Wednesday, August 29 from 9:00 to 11:00 a.m.

 Show at 7:30 p.m. doors open at 6:00 p.m.

 Tuesday, August 28- American Idol: Live!
 (Top 7 contestants and special guest Kris Allen) (All genres)

 Wednesday, August 29- Spike and the Impalers (Rock)